Nusa Ceningan

 Nusa Ceningan (ᬦᬸᬲᬘᭂᬦᬶᬗᬦ᭄; Indonesian /id/) is a small island located in Nusa Penida District, Klungkung Regency, Bali, Indonesia; between Nusa Lembongan to the north-west and Nusa Penida to the south-east and south-east.
 All three islands are south-east of mainland Bali and lie on the southern side of the Strait of Badung.
-As none of the three islands have an airport, a boat or ferry is required to get to Nusa Ceningan.
+Since none of the three islands have an airport, a boat or ferry is required to get to Nusa Ceningan.